otammato/mongo_/README.md

 ### 1. Terraform template to create an EC2 + an AWS RDS instance

+This Terraform configuration file provisions resources on the Amazon Web Services (AWS) platform.

+The provider block sets the AWS region to "us-east-1" and specifies the shared config and credentials files for authentication.

+The two data blocks retrieve the available AWS availability zones and the latest Amazon Linux 2 AMI ID from the AWS Simple System Manager (SSM) service.

+The resource blocks define various AWS resources such as VPC, subnets, security groups, and EC2 instances.
+The aws_default_vpc block provisions a default VPC in AWS with the specified settings, while the aws_subnet blocks define the public and private subnets within the VPC.

+The aws_security_group block creates an EC2 security group with specified inbound and outbound rules.
+The aws_instance block provisions an EC2 instance of type t2.micro in the public subnet with specified security group and instance details.

+The EC2 instance runs a script after launching that clones a Git repository, installs node.js and the dependencies for a CRUD web application, and starts the application on port 3000.

 ```
 provider "aws" {
   region                    = "us-east-1"